Rules & Regulations

 Any dancer taking the stage before/during/at the end of a routine must be a registered dancer to the routine, regardless of the amount of time the dancer is present on stage.

-Adult Age Division: Any routine averaging in age of 20 years old or above will compete in our adult division.
+Adult Age Division: Any routine with a dancer age 20 or older will compete in our adult division.
 Adult routines are not eligible for overalls awards.
-If enough routines are entered into the adult division overall awards may be presented at that event.
+If enough routines are entered into the adult division, overall awards may be presented at that event.

 Note: Contestants may be required to present proof of age in the form of a birth certificate if an issue regarding age occurs.
 Such discrepancies must be presented to the director of Energy National Dance Competition within a half hour of the performance of the entry in question.